 FoxBurrowAI takes raw invoice and purchase-order exports and turns them into rich, sensible spend categories (aligned to UNSPSC), ready for analysis and dashboards.
-The workflow was tested on real public sector data and achieved high-quality results that out perform a human analyst’s work.

 The underlying research ran FoxBurrowAI’s workflow against a large public invoice dataset and compared it to a careful human baseline.